skeswa/denim/README.md

 Esper is not designed to be fast, or sexy, or interesting, or well-suited for any specific domain.
 It should fit right into the source coce powering any ol' user interface, backend API, and smart fridge.
-Esper's guiding design principles, are to be:
+Esper's guiding design principles, are to be maximally:

 - Simple,
-- Familar, and
+- Familar,
-- Practical
+- Practical, and
+- Compatible (with other languages)

 Esper should never feel as esoteric and ornate as Rust, but it should feel a smidge more expressive than Go.
 It should be easy to read, follow, and document